chainstack/docs/docs/tutorials/multichain/distributed-company-scrips.md

+---
+meta:
+  - name: description
+    content: Learn how to develop an application on MultiChain from scratch by following the distributed company scrips tutorial.
+  - name: keywords
+    content: multichain blockchain application tutorial develop
+---

 # Distributed company scrips

 Companies interested in exploring the teal organization structure and experimenting with it will find it useful to issue internal  currency for employees.